Goodtime Girls

-Goodtime Girls is an American sitcom that ran on ABC from January 22, 1980, until August 29, 1980.
+Goodtime Girls is an American sitcom that ran on ABC from January 22 to August 29, 1980.
 It was created by Leonora Thuna, and produced by Thomas L. Miller, Edward K. Milkis and Robert L. Boyett, in association with Garry Marshall's Henderson Productions and Paramount Television.
 It is a period piece comedy set during World War II, which was the producers' 1940s answer to their top 1950s-themed hits Happy Days and Laverne & Shirley.